-Results of 2020 Say-on-Pay Advisory Vote
+Results of 2021 Say-on-Pay Advisory Vote

-In 2020, our stockholders did not approve, in a non-binding advisory vote, the 2019 compensation paid to the Company's named executive officers.
-We considered the stockholders' vote in our review of our compensation programs and in establishing compensation for our named executive officers in 2020.
+In 2021, our stockholders approved, in a non-binding advisory vote by 59%, the 2020 compensation paid to the Company's named executive officers.
+We considered the stockholders' vote in our review of our compensation programs and in establishing compensation for our named executive officers in 2021.
+We will hold another say-on-pay advisory vote in 2023.